Teakzieas/Scratch-desktop/README.md

 NODE_OPTIONS=--max-old-space-size=4096 npm run dist:rpi64
 ```

+build results are stored in Dist folder, .deb file

 ## 7. Saving Modifications

 If you've made changes to StemHat files in the `ScratchVM` or `ScratchGUI`, save them with the following commands: